Fostering Hope Mentoring Program

 Supervision

-After each session the mentor completes our 60-second online contact form checking in about how the session went.
+After each session the mentor completes our online Session Reflection Form, this provides the mentor a chance to reflect on what went well, what was challenging and the mentoring relationship.
 These responses come to the Fostering Hope team, they provide a record of the session and a good basis for supervision conversations.

 A Fostering Hope team member provides support and supervision as needed, usually lessening as the mentor grows in confidence and the mentoring relationship is more firmly established.
-Someone from the Fostering Hope team meets regularly with each mentor and every six months we have Mentor Gatherings in the North and South of the state to upskill and support mentors.
+Someone from the Fostering Hope team meets regularly with each mentor and every six months we have Mentor Gatherings in the each area of the state to upskill and support mentors.